ganeti/ganeti/doc/walkthrough.rst

 - try to manually move instances around (but this can become complicated for any non-trivial cluster)
+- try to reduce the minimum memory of some instances on the source node of the N+1 failure (in the example above ``node1``): this will allow it to start and be failed over/migrated with less than its maximum memory
-- try to reduce memory of some instances to accommodate the available node memory
+- try to reduce the runtime/maximum memory of some instances on the destination node of the N+1 failure (in the example above ``node2``) to create additional available node memory (check the :doc:`admin` guide for what Ganeti will and won't automatically do in regards to instance runtime memory modification)
 - if Ganeti has been built with the htools package enabled, you can run the ``hbal`` tool which will try to compute an automated cluster solution that complies with the N+1 rule